FOLLOW US

 You may be asked to pay for an ambulance and any treatment you need in advance.
 Make sure you get a receipt to use for insurance claims.

-FCDO has a list of English-speaking doctors in Laos.
+FCDO has a list of medical providers in Laos where some staff will speak English.

 There is also guidance on healthcare if you’re living in Laos.